This is the part where I get to tell you a little bit about me!

 Then, in the summer of 2012, I decided to make my passion my profession, and enrolled in the intensive two year course to become a licensed tour guide in Israel.
 I was delighted to pass my exams and am thoroughly enjoying showing visitors around this very special country.

 Outside of guiding, I produce and present a weekly Israeli music radio show, Kol Cambridge, on Israel’s English language radio station TLV1, write and record music, and volunteer in an organisation that runs magic classes for disadvantaged children.
-I am most happily married and am a delighted uncle to nine nieces and nephews!
+I am most happily married and recently became a proud father to a beautiful little girl, as well as being a delighted uncle to nine nieces and nephews!

 My Guiding Philosophy